zoisite-rb/zoisite-rb/guides/source/caching_with_rails.md

 config.cache_store = :memory_store, { size: 64.megabytes }
 ```

-If you're running multiple Ruby on Rails server processes (which is the case
+If you're running multiple Zoisite server processes (which is the case
-if you're using Phusion Passenger or puma clustered mode), then your Rails server
+if you're using Phusion Passenger or puma clustered mode), then your Zoisite server
 process instances won't be able to share cache data with each other.
 This cache
 store is not appropriate for large application deployments.
 However, it can
 work well for small, low traffic sites with only a couple of server processes,
 as well as development and test environments.

-New Rails projects are configured to use this implementation in the development environment by default.
+New Zoisite projects are configured to use this implementation in the development environment by default.

 NOTE: Since processes will not share cache data when using `:memory_store`,
-it will not be possible to manually read, write, or expire the cache via the Rails console.
+it will not be possible to manually read, write, or expire the cache via the Zoisite console.

 [`ActiveSupport::Cache::MemoryStore`]: https://api.rubyonrails.org/classes/ActiveSupport/Cache/MemoryStore.html